bsmith89/StrainFacts-manuscript/doc/submission.md

 with a continuous approximation, our posterior function becomes fully differentiable, and therefore amenable to efficient, gradient-based optimization.
-While, when not using the exhaustive search strategy, Strain Finder also treats genotypes as continuous to accelerate inference, these are discretizes after each iteration.
+When not using the exhaustive search strategy, Strain Finder also treats genotypes as continuous to accelerate inference, but these are discretized after each iteration.
 We show below that inference with StrainFacts is faster than with Strain Finder.